Dead or Alive Xtreme 3: Development

 The development of Dead or Alive Xtreme 3 was first disclosed by Team Ninja head Yosuke Hayashi during Dead or Alive Festival on August 1, 2015.
 It was officially unveiled one week later in Famitsu, and the first screenshots were published on August 21.
 The PlayStation 4 version of game features an improved breast physics engine from Dead or Alive 5 Last Round, called Soft Engine 2.0, with the PlayStation Vita version using Soft Engine Lite.
 The Soft Engine 2.0 also allows the developers to implement greater realism towards object interactions, such as clothing wetness and deformation.
 The PlayStation 4 version is compatible with the PlayStation VR headset system.
 The release date was originally scheduled for February 25, 2016, however it was later pushed back to March.

 A free-to-play version of the game was released on May 16, 2016.
 The version contains all gameplay features and activities to try out, but the player can only play as Kasumi; all other characters need to be purchased additionally.
 Originally, the PlayStation VR support patch was meant to be included for October 13, 2016, but was recently delayed for unknown reasons.
 Support was made available on January 24, 2017.

-During Tokyo Game Show 2016, a PC downloadable version called Dead or Alive Xtreme Venus Vacation was announced to be released in 2017.
-During the 2018 Dead or Alive festival held in Japan in November, Koei Tecmo announced a new edition of the game, Dead or Alive Xtreme 3: Scarlet, will launch for the PlayStation 4 and the Nintendo Switch on March 20, 2019, in Japan and Asia at least, with pre-orders for the game opening on November 19, 2018.
+During the 2018 Dead or Alive festival held in Japan in November, Koei Tecmo announced a new edition of the game, Dead or Alive Xtreme 3: Scarlet, would launch for the PlayStation 4 and the Nintendo Switch on March 20, 2019, in Japan and Asia at least, with pre-orders for the game opening on November 19, 2018.

 Release

 Dead or Alive Xtreme 3 was released to Asian markets for PlayStation versions only, but following protests from fans, Hayashi said a version of the game "adjusted for North America" might come to the West if the demand is high enough.
 However, on November 24, 2015, Team Ninja posted on the franchise's Facebook page stating that they will not release the game in Western territories.
-The Asian version will include an English language option and is region-free on both systems.
+The game was distributed in Asian territories, where it does contain an English language option, along with Simplified Chinese, Traditional Chinese and Korean language options.

-Following the announcement not to release the PlayStation version of the game outside Asia, a public debate arose whether this was due to avoid criticism of the sexualized portrayal of women in the games, or the comparatively low North American and European sales of the previous game in the Dead or Alive Xtreme series.
-Shuhei Yoshida, president of SIE Worldwide Studios, said in a statement; "It's due to cultural differences.
-The West has its own thinking about how to depict women in games media which is different from Japan."
+Following the announcement not to release the PlayStation version of the game outside Asia, a public debate arose whether this was to avoid criticism of the sexualized portrayal of women in the games, or the comparatively low North American and European sales of the previous game in the Dead or Alive Xtreme series.
+Shuhei Yoshida, president of Sony Interactive Entertainment at the time, said in regard to Dead or Alive Xtreme 3 that Europe and North America have their cultural differences about how to depict women in video games and other media.
 In response to the decision not to distribute, the developer behind the adult puzzle game and dating sim HuniePop offered Koei Tecmo a million dollars for distribution rights in North America.